arcadiapage/arcadiapage.github.io/_posts/2025-09-17-how-im-currently-creating-a-balanced-daily-flow.md

 Lately I've been sitting with the kind of creative energy that's calling me to manage my time better.

 It's like, I want to get the rest I need, while making sure I have the time to work in a way that feels impactful.
 I also need time for more exercise.
-Over summer, the weather was so hot that my exercise routine kind of just fell off, but now that the weather is nice again, it's like a reminder that I need to make time for good exercise.
+Over summer, the weather here was so hot that my exercise routine kind of just fell off.
+But now that the weather is nice again, it's a reminder that I need to make time for good exercise.
 And honestly, I could have figured out ways to exercise at home indoors while the weather wasn't so nice, but I was so used to exercising outdoors that when the not so nice weather hit, I just dropped the habit.
 But overall, I'm interested in using my time better.

 Since I'm entrepreneurial, and I work for myself, I really want to be my own ideal boss.
 I want to make sure that I do the work and be responsible, but in a way that respects my needs and limits.